This page describes the Identity and Access Management (IAM) roles and permissions needed for running Connectivity Tests.

 The IAM permissions use a prefix of

-To get or set IAM policies, or to test IAM permissions with the Network Management API, see Managing access control.
+To get or set IAM policies, or to test IAM permissions with the Network Management API, see Manage access policies.

 This section describes how to use predefined and custom roles when granting permissions for Connectivity Tests.